TRAP-MOTION/Kaya_Remitt/README.md

 # KayaRemit

-KayaRemit is a secure web-based Direct-to-Merchant Digital Payment Platform that improves transparency and accountability in digital payments.
+KayaRemit is a secure web-based Direct-to-Merchant Digital Payment Platform designed to improve transparency and accountability in digital payments.

-Instead of sending unrestricted cash, KayaRemit allows users to make payments directly to verified merchants for specific goods and services.
-The platform generates digital vouchers that merchants can verify before providing services, ensuring that payments are used for their intended purpose.
+Instead of sending unrestricted cash, users can pay verified merchants directly for goods and services on behalf of family members, employees, or beneficiaries.
+Each payment generates a secure digital voucher that is verified by the merchant before goods or services are provided, ensuring payments are used for their intended purpose.

 ---

 # Problem Statement

-Many individuals send money for essential needs such as groceries, education, healthcare, utilities, farming inputs, and construction materials.
-However, after funds are transferred, senders often have no visibility or assurance that the money was used as intended.

-This creates challenges including:

--Lack of transparency
--Limited accountability
--Risk of misuse
--Reduced trust in digital payments
+Current digital payment platforms successfully transfer money but provide no assurance that funds are used for their intended purpose.
+This creates a lack of transparency and accountability, especially when paying for essential goods and services on behalf of others.

-KayaRemit solves this by connecting users directly with verified merchants instead of sending unrestricted cash.
+KayaRemit addresses this challenge by enabling secure direct payments to verified merchants rather than unrestricted cash transfers.

 ---

-# Solution

-KayaRemit provides a secure digital payment ecosystem where users can:

--Create accounts
--Browse verified merchants
--Select available services
--Make direct payments
--Receive digital vouchers
--Verify transactions
--Track payment history

----

-# Key Features
+# Features

-## User Features
+### User

 -User Registration
 -Secure Login
+-User Dashboard
--User Profile Management
+-Profile Management
--Merchant Discovery
--Merchant Categories
--Service Selection
+-Browse Verified Merchants
+-View Merchant Services
 -Direct Merchant Payments
 -Digital Voucher Generation
 -Transaction History

-## Merchant Features
+### Merchant

 -Merchant Dashboard
--Merchant Profile Management
+-Business Profile Management
 -Service Management
 -Voucher Verification
 -Payment Tracking

-## Administrator Features
+### Administrator

 -User Management
+-Merchant Approval
--Merchant Management
+-Merchant Category Management
 -Transaction Monitoring
--Platform Administration

 ---